 Alona began her yoga journey in 2016 at Esenem Yoga in Flagstaff.
 She noticed the difference it made in her body, spirit, and mind, and has been practicing since.
 In 2019, she completed her 200HR yoga teacher training at Urban Yoga Phoenix and in 2020 she was asked to join the Urban Yoga family as studio manager.

-Alona is also in her final year at Arizona State University for Nutrition Sciences, is studying Ayurveda through the Ayurvedic Living Institute, and enjoys pairing this background with her yoga practice.
+Alona also has a bachelors in Nutrition from ASU, and enjoys pairing this background with her yoga practice.
 Her classes have a strong focus on breath-by-breath movement and cultivating mobility within the body.
 You will leave feeling strong, stretched, and calm.

 Yoga found Amanda at a neighborhood gym in Atlanta nearly a decade ago, immediately changing her life.
 Through Yoga, self-exploration, and unparalleled commitment to creating her best life Amanda began finding happiness in her everyday world.
 She realized she could share this joy with others and responded to the call to teach yoga.